Recent Blog Posts

 Adding salt to the outside of a piece of steak draws out the moisture within it.
 The salt then dissolves into the moisture, creating a sort of brine that is then reabsorbed back into the piece of meat.
 This process breaks down the lean muscle proteins in the steak, making it much more tender and juicier.

 Salting a steak is a very simple process.
-Simply sprinkle a tablespoon of salt onto both sides of your grass fed and finished beef, and then leave it uncovered in the refrigerator on a wire rack to allow time for the salt to draw out the moisture, dissolve, and then reabsorb.
-Be sure to do this 24 hours before you plan on cooking your beef so there is sufficient time for this culinary magic to happen.
+Simply sprinkle a tablespoon of salt onto both sides of your grass fed and finished beef.
+Leave it uncovered in the refrigerator on a wire rack to allow time for the salt to draw out the moisture, dissolve, and then reabsorb.
+Be sure to do this 24 hours before you plan on cooking your beef.
+You need 24 hours for this culinary magic to happen.
 However, if you’re short on time for some reason, you should salt your beef at least 40 minutes before cooking.
-Ideally, you’ll remember to prep your grass fed and finished beef ahead of time, but if not, salting the meat directly before cooking is your best route.
+Ideally, you’ll remember to prep your grass fed and finished beef ahead of time.
+If you forget, salting the meat directly before cooking is your best route.
 We hope this tips for salting your steak will help you cook your most delicious steak yet!

-We want to help you enjoy your Pre grass fed and finished beef as best as possible, and even something as simple as a little salt will go a long way.
-We have a passion for all the little things that go into making food taste amazing, and we want to share that passion with you.
-Order a box of steaks from us today and use your newfound culinary expertise to cook up an amazing dish for your friends and family!
+We want to help you enjoy your Pre grass fed and finished beef as best as possible!
+Even if something as simple as a little salt will go a long way.
+We have a passion for all the little things that go into making food taste amazing.
+We want to share that passion with you.
+Order a box of steaks from us today and use your newfound culinary expertise to cook up an amazing dish!